Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 - Linus recognizes the users and user groups by their ids not the name root id is 0, administrative accounts are 1-999 and normal user account ids are usually 1000+

-- After using `less` while you are in the middle of viewing the file, if you type `!bash` it will take you to the root directory
+- After using `less` while you are in the middle of viewing the file, if you type `!bash` it will take you to the root directory.
+This is a trick that hackers use to get into the

 ## File structure